Make a difference in the medical, dental, nursing and public health fields through statistics analysis and data-driven decision making.

 Sciences offers a Master of Science in Biostatistics and a Certificate in

-Biostatistics–both available 100% online.
+credentials with a strong commitment to applied research.
 These programs focus on the theory

 and practice of using cutting-edge data analysis tools to collect, manage